 Your exclusive winery

-Enjoy an exclusive wine tasting in an intimate setting at Di...Vino, the wine cellar of the Restaurant Vivendo.
+Enjoy an exclusive wine tasting in an intimate setting at Di...Vino, the wine cellar of The St. Regis Rome.

 Located in an alcove within the ruins of the Diocletian Roman thermal baths, Di...Vino is the ideal ambience for the real wine aficionados.
 From collectors' vintages to innovative producers, a selection of over 500 labels is available to be savored and enjoyed by the bottle or by the glass.
 A place where wine, culture and cuisine come together for an unforgettable experience.